websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 ### Access from Desktop

 Users can access their _Documents and Media_ repository in their file explorer on their desktop using WebDAV.
-To do so, users can click on _Access from Desktop_ to generate the WebDAV URL.
+Click on _Access from Desktop_ to generate the WebDAV URL.

 ![Generate the WebDAV URL.](./documents-and-media-ui-reference/images/06.png)